 |

-DRM streams only; no file access.
+Secure streaming only; no direct file access.

 |